Issues and questions

 The following trainings are offered once a semester, usually in conjunction with fall faculty/staff conference and spring staff development sessions.

 Beginning web editors may join a “refresher course” that will include hands-on training at a PC workstation and time for questions afterward.
 We’ll provide a brief overview of emu.edu and your role as a web editor before guiding you quickly through creation of a page, attachment of accompanying documents and links, and more.
 Bring questions for a a Q&A sessions at the end.
-(This offering is for departmental web editors in need of a skills refresher.)
+(This offering is for beginners or departmental web editors in need of a skills refresher.)

 EMU faculty and staff are expected to add program event information to the online calendar system via emu.edu/events/admin.